“There are only two ways to live your life. One is as though nothing is a miracle. The other is as though everything is a miracle.”

 I don’t say this from a Pollyanna point of view.
-I’ve had life knock me on my ass more times than I care to remember, so I know planet earth can be a harsh place, especially in this epoch.
-I say this because I’ve learned that life is fleeting.
+I’ve had life knock me on my ass more times than I care to remember, so I know planet Earth can be a harsh place, especially in this epoch.
+I say this because I have learned that life is fleeting.

 When the going gets dull, the dull need a dusting of practical magic.
 Life is either a bitch and then you die, or it’s an opportunity to Merlin-ize.
 And the fun part is, we get to choose!

 Did you know I have a free e-card service?
 Yup.

 You can find it at www.wandasthilaire.com

 Post © Wanda St.Hilaire

 Wanda – Authorpreneur www.awritelife.ca